What is the UCAT Decision Making Section?

 Example: "Does the information support this conclusion?"

-6️⃣ Recognizing Assumptions 🤔
+6️⃣ Recognising Assumptions 🤔

 Identify assumptions underlying a statement or argument.